Friday, December 7, 2012

 So yes one can remember the early abuse, the difficult birth and many other pleasant and unpleasant baby and childhood memories.
 Reliving forgotten childhood feelings will open pathways that that are more satisfying than the addictive substances or behaviors that obfuscates realization.
 Satisfaction is short lived for the addicted, just some Orgone that moves to the periphery of the body which causes some pleasure and ultimately the addictive cycle continues.

 Dr. Reich proved that excess Orgone needs to be released through orgasm.
-If orgasm is limited, aborted, the consequences of the excess Orgone not released, is often an unconscious misery that will be released through inappropriate, distorted behavior; haven't we all been mean, or cruel or seen others acting out.
+If orgasm is limited, aborted, the consequences of the excess Orgone not released, is often an unconscious misery that will be released through inappropriate, distorted behavior.
+Haven't we all been mean, or cruel or seen others acting out.
 These neurotic behaviors are directly attributed to sexual frustration

 .